 One memory that has outlived its relevance but still remains in my heart was on February 15th, 2021.
 The weather was cold and grey.
 The ground was covered with a 15 inch snow.
 David was stuck in his lab till 11 pm.
 We met on Zoom from 5 pm to 11 pm.
 I still remember his almost perfect smile.
 I call it almost perfect smile because I could see he was tired, but he still let out a smile.
 I miss David.

 Why am I telling you this?
 Something tragic happened to David that made me realize the brevity of life.
 How fickle can life be?
 David is not dead.
 David is alive but he had quit his PhD program.
 He was supposed to get his PhD some time this year, but he quit and left with a Masters three months ago.
 I was heartbroken with despair.
 I contacted David few weeks ago by composing the most beautiful and thoughtful message I have ever written in my life.
 David responded to my message: Here is what he said:

 Do you know the promise I made to myself when I found out that David left his PhD program?
-I said to myself: Regardless of the opportunities people think having a PhD brings, David will never suffer or lack basic amenities as long as I am alive.
+I said to myself: Regardless of the opportunities people think having a PhD brings, David will never suffer or lack as long as I am alive.
 It’s a deep promise but it is one I intend to keep.
 Do you have someone in your life that can make such promises to you, probably apart from your parents or children?
 If you were to lose all your possessions, do you have people in your life that will stand by you?
 People may forget your name, may forget your face, but people never forget how you made them feel.
 Let this word be your anchor.

 Thanks for reading get a unique blend of stories & experiences to your inbox!
 Subscribe for free to receive new posts and support my work.